 - Sample Papers in MLA Style

-- The Layered Approach to MLA: The Rainbow
+- The Layered Approach to MLA: The Rainbow (While these are 8th edition tips they are still current for new 9th edition)

 - Duke University’s Writing Studio: Duke’s online resources include printable guides that go deep into the details of topics like comma usage (PDF) and passive and active voice (PDF).